jkomoros/boardgame/TUTORIAL.md

 )
 ```

 This will automatically create a global `Enums` EnumSet, and a global `PhaseEnum` that contains the two values, configured with the string values of "Initial Deal" and "Normal Play".
-You can find much more details on the conventions and how to configure autoreader in the enums package doc.
+You can find much more details on the conventions and how to configure `boardgame-util codegen` in the enums package doc.

 ### RangedEnum and Enum Graphs